rreece/markdown-memo/README.md

 markdown-memo
 ===========================

+This project is ment to make writing easier and more productive.

 So you want to write a document.
 Maybe you'll share it on the web.
 Maybe you want a polished pdf.